 Cadet Mark IV Specification & Measurement Form 1st Dec 2010

-Below you will find an...Read More
+Below you will find an historical listing...Read More

 The Cadet is a one-design boat and therefore all Cadets have the same, strictly controlled, measurements.
 While material and appearance changed over time, the hull shape remained the same.
 Today, wooden MK II and GRP MK IV compete in the same races although at the most recent European Championship more than 90 percent of boats were GRP built.
-The boat itself is 3.2m long,...Read More
+The boat itself is 3.2m long, weighs...Read More